Centralist Republic of Mexico: Santa Anna's second period of rule

 Unfortunately for Santa Anna and his centralist allies, the subsequently elected congress, installed on 10 June 1842 was strongly federalist.
-Santa Anna began to scheme to dissolve the congress, and left Nicolas Bravo in charge of the presidency on 26 October 1842.
+Santa Anna began to scheme to dissolve the congress, and left Nicolás Bravo in charge of the presidency on 26 October 1842.
 Congress was dissolved on 19 December, and replaced by a centralist Junta of Notables.
 The Junta produced a new constitution known as the Bases Orgánicas on 12 June 1843.

 By mid 1844 there were rising tensions with the United States over the matter of Texas, and a series of forced loans had resulted in much disaffection.
 Paredes who had previously played a key role in overthrowing Bustamante, was considering once again leading a revolution.
 Paredes proclaimed against the government in Guadalajara and gained support throughout the north of the country.

 Without the authorization of congress, Santa Anna led an army north against the revolt and overthrew the departmental government of Querétaro.
 The nominal president in Mexico City at this time was Valentín Canalizo, though in practice he was a puppet ruler for Santa Anna.
 Congress condemned Santa Anna for having assumed military command without their authority.
 The presidential cabinet was censured by congress for allowing Santa Anna to imprison the Departmental Assembly of Querétaro and replacing the department's governor.
 President Canalizo responded by having congress dissolved, and explaining that its measures were necessary given the ongoing emergency of a potential American annexation of Texas.

 This led to a military uprising against the government in the capital.
 Canalizo resigned and on 6 December 1844, congress was restored and José Joaquín de Herrera was installed as the new president with a new cabinet.
 The country was now divided into three loyalties between Herrera's central government, Santa Anna's military forces, and Mariano Paredes' military forces.

 Paredes and Herrera joined forces and headed against Santa Anna.
 With the opposing forces about evenly matched, Santa Anna attempted to open negotiations, but Herrera would accept nothing less than unconditional surrender, and Santa Anna began plans to flee the country, only to be arrested near the town of Xico.